 Intensive Ayurveda in Sri Lanka differs slightly from treatment in India, however the aim is exactly the same - to bring your body and mind into balance.

-Even in the most luxurious ayurvedic resorts in Sri Lanka, it is advised to bring comfortable, casual clothes with you.
-Moderate clothes which do not reveal too much flesh are recommended in public areas (e.g. in restaurants).
+Even in the most luxurious Ayurvedic resorts in Sri Lanka, it is advised to bring comfortable, casual clothes with you.
+Moderate clothes are recommended in public areas (e.g. in restaurants).

 Good to know

 The Weather in Sri Lanka

 The monsoon season in the south-west of Sri Lanka, where most of the SpaDreams hotels are located, lasts from May to September.
 In the north-east the monsoon season lasts from December to February.